cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-index.md

 GiST indexes additionally accept this parameter:

 `buffering`
-:   Determines whether Greenplum Database builds the index using the buffering build technique described in [GiST buffering build](https://www.postgresql.org/docs/12/gist-implementation.html) in the PostgreSQL documentation.
+:   Determines whether Cloudberry Database builds the index using the buffering build technique described in [GiST buffering build](https://www.postgresql.org/docs/12/gist-implementation.html) in the PostgreSQL documentation.
 With `OFF` it is deactivated, with `ON` it is activated, and with `AUTO` it is initially deactivated, but turned on on-the-fly once the index size reaches effective_cache_size.
 The default is `AUTO`.

 GIN indexes accept different parameters: